 The fact is, every individual’s psychological makeup, at a given point of time, is different from others.
 Their core personalities, their personal life situations at that time, their recent workplace experiences; all of these define the effectiveness with which an individual team member will think and perform at a given time.

-An important part of a team leader’s personal development is knowing how to understand each individual in the reporting team; and how to communicate with them personally, beyond group communication.
+A key aspect of a team leader’s personal development is knowing how to understand each individual in the reporting team; and how to communicate with them personally, beyond group communication.
 This helps fathom the stage of readiness each team member is in.
 This can only happen through a mindful personal connect with the concerned team member.

 The personal connect effort helps the team leader to bring about change in the way each person contributes; by playing on their strengths and helping them overcome their limitations or inhibitions.